 The Flip Side Of The Coin

 While sign-on bonuses are becoming more common place in the US, many feel they are not the only avenue in charming workers.
-According to ZipRecruiter labor economist Julia Pollak, almost 20% of all jobs posted on their site in June were offering a signing bonus, a sharp increase from only 2% of jobs explicitly offering a bonus in March.
-This could represent that giving a bonus is a rising trend or fad in hiring we’ve seen a lot of this year.
+According to ZipRecruiter labor economist Julia Pollak, almost 20% of all jobs posted on their site in June of last year were offering a signing bonus, a sharp increase from only 2% of jobs explicitly offering a bonus in March of 2022.
+As this trend rose in popularity in 2022, the jury is out on whether this trend is holding its own in 2023.
+In some cases, we are still seeing a sign-on bonus be added as a way to compete with other existing offers, but its frequency has decreased with current market conditions.

 However, when it comes to what candidates value the most, higher salaries nearly always beat out one-time bonuses.
 The reason for this is that higher salaries put employees in a better position for growth, and after working for a company for a year or so, they can negotiate a raise from a higher base point than an offer with a lower salary.